Shimakh/AWS-configuration/README.md

 `docker run -v /home/ubuntu:/home/jovyan -p 8888:8888 -d jupyter/datascience-notebook`

-To use it we open a new browser, and at the address bar we put the IP address of our AWS instance
+To use it we open a new browser, and at the address bar we put the IP address of our AWS instance.

-Now we need a token to get that we run
+Now we need a token as our password to accessing jupyter.

+To get that we run:

 `docker exec CONTAINERID jupyter notebook list`

-We can copy the token and paste it to the password spot
+We can copy the token and paste it to the password spot.

-Our Jupyter Notebook is ready to use
+Finally our Jupyter Notebook is ready to use.